 Visit historic Hartley Village

 If you have more time, then head towards the Great Western Highway to Hartley village – an exceptionally well-preserved century-old village, 12 kilometres from Lithgow.
 Set among pastures and remnant cottage gardens, Hartley is a quaint little village nestled in the valley of the River Lett.
-It is one of the first rural settlements west of the Blue Mountains dating back to 1837.
+It is one of the first rural settlements west of the Blue Mountains, dating back to 1837.
 And it is one of the best-preserved such villages in Australia.

-The main building in the village is the Court House that operated for over fifty years and dealt with a constant stream of robbers, thieves and convicts.
+The main building in the village is the Court House, which operated for over fifty years and dealt with a constant stream of robbers, thieves and convicts.
 In fact, one of the most interesting exhibits in the little museum in the village is the chilling job ad for a Flagelator that reads: WANTED Flagelator able to flog efficiently with minimum loss of labour of convict due to wounds.

 What are your favourite places to explore around the Jenolan Caves?
 Leave your ideas in the comments below.